Spinster: Current use

 The Oxford American English Dictionary defines spinster as "an unmarried woman, typically an older woman beyond the usual age for marriage".
 It adds: "In modern everyday English, however, spinster cannot be used to mean simply 'unmarried woman'; as such, it is a derogatory term, referring or alluding to a stereotype of an older woman who is unmarried, childless, prissy, and repressed."

 Currently, Merriam-Webster's Dictionary defines the "unmarried woman" sense of the term in three ways: (1) an archaic usage meaning "an unmarried woman of gentle family", (2) a meaning related to (1) but not tagged as archaic: "an unmarried woman and especially one past the common age for marrying" and (3) "a woman who seems unlikely to marry".

 Dictionary.com describes the "woman still unmarried beyond the usual age of marrying" sense of the term as "Disparaging and Offensive".
 A usage note goes on to say that this sense "is ... perceived as insulting.
 It implies negative qualities such as being fussy or undesirable".
 Also included is a sense of the word used specifically in a legal context: "a woman who has never married".

 Wordreference.com describes the "woman still unmarried" sense of spinster as "dated".

 Age is a crucial part of the definition, according to Robin Lakoff's explanation in Language and Woman's Place: "If someone is a spinster, by implication she is not eligible [to marry]; she has had her chance, and been passed by.
 Hence, a girl of twenty cannot be properly called a spinster: she still has a chance to be married".
 Yet other sources on terms describing a never-married woman indicate that the term applies to a woman as soon as she is of legal age or age of majority (see bachelorette, single).

 The title "spinster" has been embraced by feminists like Sheila Jeffreys, whose book The Spinster and Her Enemies (1985) defines spinsters simply as women who have chosen to reject sexual relationships with men.
 In her 2015 book, Spinster, Making a Life of One's Own, Kate Bolick has written, "To me, the spinster is self-reliant and inscrutable.
 We think we know what the wife is up to and what the mother is up to but the single woman is mysterious.
 I like that mystery.
 So the term is a useful way to hold onto the idea of autonomy that can get so easily lost inside of marriage or motherhood".

 In 2005, in England and Wales, the term was abolished in favour of "single" for the purpose of marriage registration.
 However, it is still often used when the banns of marriage are read by Church of England parish churches.

+In the journal Critical Studies in Television, Lauren Jade Thompson proposes that one of the male characters in How I Met Your Mother is portrayed as a spinster, rather than as a bachelor.